s-ilic/gdm_class_public/README.md

 Using the code
 --------------

-You can use CLASS freely, provided that in your publications, you cite at least the paper `CLASS II: Approximation schemes <http://arxiv.org/abs/1104.2933>`.
-Feel free to cite more CLASS papers!
+While CLASS is free to use, authors request that publications using their code should cite at least the paper `CLASS II: Approximation schemes <http://arxiv.org/abs/1104.2933>`.
+Additionally, we request similarly

 Support
 -------